 Neither FilAm Immigration Services, nor its staff, employees or owners, are licensed to engage in the practice of law within any United States jurisdiction.
 Our services do not include legal services or legal advice as we cannot represent customers in a legal capacity: We can only assist in preparing and processing your visa application.
 If we find out that you have a very complicated situation, that requires litigation, then we will advise you about it?

 We Prepare You For The Complete Immigration Process, as well as prepare your petition for submission to the U.S. government.
 We have a full money-back guarantee to “Qualifying Couples”.

-Please REVIEW OUR GUARANTEE POLICY.
+Please reveiw our services.
 We are one of the most competitive when it comes to pricing in America.

 It all starts with a free phone consultation.
 We do not require you to pay first before staff will speak to you.
 We’re small, personal and super helpful.
 So give us a call at 321-222-9998 right now and see how we can help you immediately.
 In the Philippines dial +63.917.451.4214

 By hiring us, we are able to properly guide the couple from start to finish insuring them that, we are able to guarantee them to be approved.
 We only will give a guarantee to qualifying couples.
 Qualifying depends on both person background which we will be able to obtain in our free consultation.
 K1 and CR1 Visas do hold a high approval rate versus other kinds of visas.
 We have Successfully reunited over 2,300 Couples Since 2003.

 Government Red-Tape and numerous Pit-Falls